It's 800-941-Sean, if you want to be a part of the program.

 That's hypocrisy to me.

-And my job is to give you news, information, and truth that you're not going to get from any anybody else, I think, in the media.
+And my job is to give you news, information, and truth that you're not going to get from anybody else, I think, in the media.

-And I think it's one of the reasons, thanks to all of you that I've been somewhat successful.
+And I think it's one of the reasons, thanks to all of you, that I've been somewhat successful.

-I gotta run.
+I got to run.

 Appreciate the call.

-800-941 Sean, if you want to be a part of the program.
+800-941-SEAN if you want to be a part of the program.

 You do not want to miss it.

-And stay tuned for the final hour free for all on the Sean Hannity show.
+And stay tuned for the final hour free-for-all on the Sean Hannity Show.

 Back to our busy phones.

-If you want to join us, tell us what's on your mind.
+Sean, if you want to join us, tell us what's on your mind.

 Steve in the free state of Florida.